 Panelists to review applications, provide comments, and score applications in order to recommend recipients.

 Interested?
-The basic eligibility requirement to be a BCA panelist is that you are an artist, arts professional or nonprofit and community based organization leader NOT applying for a 2019 BCA grant.
+The basic eligibility requirement to be a BCA panelist is that you are an artist, arts professional or nonprofit and community based organization leader.

-If this is you and you would like to help make a difference in the Bronx community, please apply to serve on one of our grants panels.
+If this is you and you would like to help make a difference in the Bronx, please apply to serve on one of our grants panels.

 For more info on BCA's grants, visit HERE